burdiuz/js-tree-walker/README.md

 // root is a wrapped "source" node const root  =  create(source, myAdapter);
 ```
 After instantiating, you can access child nodes as properties and augmentations as methods.
-Its possible to have methods and nodes of same name, its because, when wrapper is created for child object, it stores parent node and name of child node.
+Its possible to have methods and nodes of same name, because, when wrapper is created for child object, it stores parent node and name of child node.

- If request a property from wrapper, it will look for a node to return new wrapper with that node and name of the property:
+ If property is requested from wrapper, it will return new wrapper with that node and name of the property:
 ```
 // stores { target: node, name: "parent" }
 const parent = node.parent;